Nevysha/Cozy-Nest/README.md

 _Find your cozy spot on Auto1111's webui_

+**<div style='color:red'>WARNING : This extension has been renamed to Cozy Nest to avoid confusion with an other tool.
+If you had installed it through the old repo URL, please update to the latest version by following [these instructions](https://github.com/Nevysha/Cozy-Nest/wiki/How-to-switch-to-renamed-repository-Cozy-Nest).</div>**

 ![](https://nevysha.art/wp-content/uploads/2023/01/nevy-icon-1-256-round.png)

 Cozy Nest is a UI extension for Automatic's sd-webui.
 Inspired by [anapnoe](https://github.com/anapnoe/stable-diffusion-webui-ux)'s work